moyapchen/moyapchen.github.io/qr.md

 [^gimp]: Oh the joys of being cheap while funemploymed. :P
 [^doxx]: Middle bit here purposefully hidden to not doxx myself.

+## Update (roughly an hour after making this)

+I think I've realized the simpler answer here was probably to do QR art on the back side of a business card (letting it take up whatever space it needs), then have clean lines/text on the front.

+Ah well, done is better the enemy of perfect, and there'll always be more chances to print business cards. :P